steemit/smt-whitepaper/smt-manual/manual.md

 ### Inflation Parameters

-Token creation is called *inflation*.
+Creation of SMT after launch is called *inflation*.

 Inflation is the means by which the SMT rewards contributors for the value they provide.